Glory (Britney Spears album): Singles

 "Make Me" was released as the lead single for the album on July 15, 2016.
 It was described as a "slinky" mid-tempo R&B song and features the vocal collaboration of American rapper G-Eazy.
 An accompanying music video for the single premiered on Vevo on August 5, 2016.
 The single debuted and peaked at number 17 on the Billboard Hot 100, becoming her sixth-highest debut on the chart and 34th Hot 100 entry.

-A remix version of "Slumber Party" featuring Tinashe was released on November 18, 2016, as the second single.
+A remix version of "Slumber Party" featuring Tinashe was released on November 17, 2016, as the second single.
 Its official music video also premiered the same day and has accumulated over a hundred million views on YouTube.
 The single debuted at number 86 on the Billboard Hot 100 issue dated December 10, 2016, becoming her 35th chart entry.
 Both "Make Me" and "Slumber Party" reached the summit of the Billboard Dance Club Songs chart.

 "Private Show" was released as the first promotional single along with the pre-order on August 4, 2016.
 The song shares the title of her then-latest fragrance.
 The song was written by Spears, Carla Williams, Tramaine Winfrey and Simon Smith.
 "Clumsy" was released as the second promotional single on August 11, 2016.
 The third and final promotional single "Do You Wanna Come Over?" was released on August 18, 2016.

+"Mood Ring (By Demand)" was released to Italian radio on July 10, 2020, as the lead single from the 2020 reissues and overall third single from the album, almost four years after its release.

+"Swimming in the Stars" was released to digital music providers on December 2, 2020, as the second single from the 2020 reissues and overall fourth single from the album, coinciding with Spears' 39th birthday.
+The release took critics by surprise, having been released amidst the #FreeBritney movement and Spears' work hiatus.

+"Matches" was issued to contemporary hit radio in Italy on December 18, 2020, as the third single from the 2020 reissues and overall fifth and final single from the album.